-This map is on view in Linking Asia: Art, Trade, and Devotion through April 1.
-Included with general admission.
+This map was on view in Linking Asia: Art, Trade, and Devotion.

 It was commissioned by a Japanese royal family whose origins go back to the 12th or 13th centuries.
 It was created in Japan in 1681.
 Although we do not know who painted it, the cartographer was probably Japanese and had access to knowledge of the Ming Dynasty “landscape” as well as classical Chinese writing.
 All of the characters in the map are scribed in classical Chinese.
 It was not unusual for cartography at the time to be copied from an existing source.
 Please bear in mind that 1681 is actually well into the Qing Dynasty.
 The Ming Dynasty ended nearly 40 years prior.

 Depicted are the geographical relationships between China, Japan, and the rest of Asia – Korea, Gobi Desert, Tibet, present day Taiwan.

 Knowledge of Art, Trade, and Devotion